 Like equity-based LTIPs, these plans are strong retention tools due to multi-year or longer-term reward payouts.
 But since these plans are not tied to stock performance, employees usually have more control over payouts.

 Non-equity based plans can take several forms, such as:

-Performance unit plans (PUP): A fixed number of “units,” each worth a certain dollar amount, are given as a reward.
+- Performance unit plans (PUP): A fixed number of “units,” each worth a certain dollar amount, are given as a reward.
 Based on how well a given employee has achieved their set performance goals by the end of the time period, the value of each unit can increase or decrease.
 For instance, if an employee’s performance goal were based on return on equity (ROE) over four years, with a target of 15% and a reward of 1000 “units” valued at $15 each, they would receive $15,000 (1000x$15).
 If the average ROE exceeded the 15% target and hit 17%, the employee would receive more than $15,000 (1000 units valued at $17 each for a total of $17,000).

-Multi-year performance plans: The total reward amount is earned in portions over each subsequent year, and are paid out piece by piece in each year.
+- Multi-year performance plans: The total reward amount is earned in portions over each subsequent year, and are paid out piece by piece in each year.

-May cause less of a focus on performance in the beginning of the measurement period.
+- Less focus on performance in the beginning of the measurement period.
 Since rewards are usually paid out at the end of a given time period, employees may not be as motivated at the start of a performance cycle.

-Employees may perceive that their rewards are being “held back” from them.
+- Employees may perceive that their rewards are being “held back” from them.
 Because of the long-term nature of many of these payout types, employees may not feel as rewarded early on.

 - Typically, only senior management is eligible to participate in these plans.
 Whereas equity-based LTIPs might potentially be available to more employees, these long-term cash rewards are generally intended for senior